shahincsejnu/tech-notes/_posts/golang/hello-world.md

+---
+layout: post
-# Hello World in Golang
+title: "Hello World in Golang"
+categories: golang
+tags: [Go, Introduction]
+permalink: /golang/hello-world/
+---

 In this post, we will explore how to write a simple "Hello, World!" program in Golang.